kmaxay/linguatouch/README.md

 ### Support

-If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7
+If you have any problems or questions, go to our Gmail channel, where we will help you as quickly as possible: kmakshaykrishnan@gmail.com